-A few years ago, I was a full-time job seeker.
-I had bookmarked pages like Indeed and Monster.
+Over a decade ago, I was a full-time job seeker.
+I had bookmarked websites like Indeed and Monster.
 Part of my daily ritual became checking those job boards.
 I painstakingly read through hundreds of job descriptions, all saying a lot of the same things.
-I began to loathe any job description that took me a few scrolls to get through, or that went on and on with job duties.
+I began to loathe any job description that took me more than a few scrolls to get through, or that went on and on with job duties.

 Here are three areas I've come up with that hiring professionals should consider when they create a job posting:

 1. Don't say "We've always [said] it that way."

 Whether a position has a short life cycle or had the same person in it for the last 25 years, doesn't mean you should use the same content.
 Just like you're company's website needs to be up to date, you need to keep your job descriptions fresh as well.
 You don't want to ward off quality candidates with bad or plainly outdated content; make sure you review before posting it.
 If you have a marketing person or department, have them take a look as well - after all, part of what you're doing is marketing to potential employees!

 2. Short with Clarity

 The one phrase that has always turned me away in a job description usually says "All other duties assigned".
 To me, this means a company doesn't have a clear idea of what my job will be and I could get stuck with work that I'm not completely qualified for or, frankly, shouldn’t be part of my job.
 Don't leave a job description up in the air - it's just like when a marketing piece is vague in what it’s asking.
 Try to be as clear as possible so that you don't have a disgruntled employee later on.